LukasMarckmiller/OverwatchDiscordBot/README.md

 powered by Google Golang </br>

 # Install
-Just invite the bot to your server [here](https://discordapp.com/api/oauth2/authorize?client_id=565229640646393895&permissions=0&scope=bot). **The profile visibility by default is set to private, it must be set to PUBLIC in order to retriev data form the Overwatch Web Scraper API!!**.</br>*You should check out the !Config Command first*.
+Just invite the bot to your server [here](https://discordapp.com/api/oauth2/authorize?client_id=565229640646393895&permissions=0&scope=bot).</br>
+**The profile visibility by default is set to private, it must be set to PUBLIC in order to retriev data form the Overwatch Web Scraper API!!**.
+</br>*You should check out the !Config Command first*.
-Type !Help to see a list of currently supported commands.</br>
-This list changes frequently as many new features coming out. </br>
+Type !Help to see a list of currently supported commands.</br></br> This list changes frequently as many new features coming out. </br>
 Join our discord for support, news, or feature requests!
 [OverwatchTeamBotDeveloper Discord](https://discord.gg/x6RJhg)
 # Commands